-I painted a dropcloth and used hand made sponges (these are just sponges cut into geometric shapes.
-YOU can do this!) to create my own Aztec inspired design for my soon to be made-over Dining Room (to see the finished room go HERE).
+Paint a drop cloth and use hand made sponges (these are just sponges cut into geometric shapes) to create your own Aztec inspired design.
+This one is for my soon to be made-over Dining Room (to see the finished room go HERE).

-- sponges (plain ol’ kitchen sponges will do just fine)
+- sponges (plain kitchen sponges will do just fine)

 - paint (you won’t need a large amount.
-I used the sample sizes from Dutch Boy.
-Try to have 3 different colors for the accent and 1 base color)
+Try to have 3 different colors for the accent and 1 base color.
+I prefer THIS PAINT.

 - roller (if you choose to use one for the base coat)

-- paint brushes (you can use the cheap sponge ones, if you like)
+- paint brushes (you can use the cheap sponge, if you like)

 Note: You do not need to use a specific kind of paint.
 Outdoor or porch paint will hold up the best but you can absolutely use interior paint.
-If the rug turns out amazing (which it will!) and you do not it to be ruined EVER then think about spraying a clear coat on top of it.
-It will withstand traffic and washing so much better.
+If the rug turns out amazing (which it will!) and you do not want it to EVER be ruined then think about spraying a clear coat on top of it to withstand traffic and washing better.

-You will need 2 good coats of paint before you get started with your design.
-Remember this will be the base for your rug.
-Be sure to choose the color you are using as the main foundational color of your design.
-No need to let them dry in between because you are just soaking the fibers with paint.
+Use two good coats of base paint (the one pictured above uses orange) before you get started with your design.
+Don’t duplicate this color within your later design or your full design won’t show up.
+There is no need to let coats dry in between painting each one because you are just trying to get the drop cloth to soak up the color.
 It won’t seep underneath because of the plastic underside.
-But, be sure to let them dry well after the 2 coats are applied and before you put in your design.
+But, be sure to let the two base coats dry after the 2 coats are applied and before you put in your design.

-With this type of design I found it’s best to go with a basic, geometric shape.
+With this type of design, it’s best to go with a basic, geometric shape.
 You will just build basic shape on top of basic shape on your rug.
 Keep it geometric and orderly.
 Or, perhaps you have a plan and are going to go crazy.
 Go for it.
-It’s YOUR rug!

 Give yourself a basic idea of where to put the stamps.
 It doesn’t need to be detailed.
 Just an eyeball.
 It’s hard to “undo” paint.
 Being a bit prepared and planned will save you time in the long run!

-I worked bit by bit.
-I did the pattern in order (section by section) rather then one color at a time.
-It was just my way of being sure I didn’t mess up as badly.
+Be sure to work bit by bit.
+If you’re trying not to mess up, do the pattern in order (section by section) rather than one color at a time.
 But, do what feels right to you.
 If you mess up, cover it back over with orange paint, let dry…try again.

 This is the part that allows you to use whatever paint you want or is on hand.

-Be aware that this rug is more of a “floor cloth” in texture.
-Not a true rug.
+Be aware that this rug is more of a “floor cloth” in texture, if you’ve experienced those, and works FAB on carpeted floors or with padding underneath.
+This is also a fantastic way to cover a current rug that needs updating.
 For many places in your home it is perfect.
-In your mud room you can just sweep this off and not have to pull out the vaccuum.
-You can make a beautiful “rug” for under your dining room table that can be handle food and use with ease.
-But, I want you to know that it doesn’t have the feel on your feet like a traditional rug would have.
+In your mud room you can just sweep this off and not have to pull out the vacuum.
+You can make a beautiful “rug” for under your dining room table that can handle food and use with ease.

-Other great project that you can do with dropcloths:
+Other great projects that you can do with drop cloths:

 - personalized kid’s curtains